[Updated August 22, 2021]

 You can also camp at the Toccoa Valley Campground, tube or kayak the Toccoa River, walk to Fall Branch Falls, and see historic landmarks including the area’s oldest churches, farms, and the iconic Shallowford Bridge.

-Have a Picnic at Lake Blue Ridge
+5. Spend a Day at Lake Blue Ridge

 Located a few miles from downtown, beautiful Lake Blue Ridge was created by the completion of Blue Ridge Dam in 1930.